CahyaPutera/RAINPEDICTION-DASHBOARD/README.md

-# Solver-RainPrediction
+# AUTOMATIC RAIN PREDICTION DASHBOARD

 This repo is for dashboard only.

-For exploration, and modelling refers to : https://github.com/CahyaPutera/RainPrediction-Modelling
+For data exploration and modelling refers to : https://github.com/CahyaPutera/RainPrediction-Modelling

 For webscraping, and data gathering refers to : https://github.com/CahyaPutera/olah_wyoming